 VIII REGULATION ON SHORT SELLING AND CREDIT DEFAULT SWAPS

-- a transparency – firms are required to disclose short positions relating to shares admitted to trading on a regulated market or multilateral trading facility and EU sovereign debt, taking into account positions in credit default swaps referencing an EU sovereign debt obligation;139
+- transparency: firms are required to disclose short positions relating to shares admitted to trading on a regulated market or MTF and EU sovereign debt, taking into account positions in credit default swaps referencing an EU sovereign debt obligation;151

-- b restrictions on uncovered positions – a firm that wishes to take out an open position in shares needs to have borrowed the shares, entered into an agreement to borrow the shares or made other arrangements to ensure that settlement can be effected when due.140 There are further restrictions on open positions in sovereign debt or through credit default swaps (where the positions are not hedged); and
+- restrictions on uncovered positions: a firm that wishes to take out an open position in shares needs to have borrowed the shares, entered into an agreement to borrow the shares or made other arrangements to ensure that settlement can be effected when due.152 There are further restrictions on open positions in sovereign debt or through credit default swaps (where the positions are not hedged); and

-- c supervisory intervention – competent authorities in individual Member States may, in exceptional circumstances, take measures including further transparency requirements or temporary short-selling bans, while ESMA may intervene (i.e., by taking direct control of the regulation of short selling in an individual Member State and overruling the national regulator) if it considers there to be a significant threat (e.g., to the stability of the market).141
+- supervisory intervention: competent authorities in individual Member States may, in exceptional circumstances, take measures including further transparency requirements or temporary short-selling bans, while ESMA may intervene (i.e., by taking direct control of the regulation of short selling in an individual Member State and overruling the national regulator) if it considers there to be a significant threat (e.g., to the stability of the market).153

 These requirements apply regardless of where the person effecting the short sale is domiciled.
-However, there is an exemption from the transparency requirements for shares whose principal trading venue (i.e., the regulated market or multilateral trading facility) is located outside the EU.
+However, there is an exemption from the transparency requirements for shares whose principal trading venue (i.e., the regulated market or MTF) is located outside the EU.

 For fund managers managing several funds, the calculation of the net short position in a particular issuer is conducted at the level of each individual fund and for each portfolio under management.
 A discretionary manager should aggregate net short positions of funds and portfolios for which the same investment strategy is pursued in respect of a particular issuer.
 Where a single entity performs management and non-management activities (such as proprietary trading), it should conduct two separate calculations and, in some instances, may have to make two reports.

-In July 2017, ESMA published a consultation paper on the evaluation of certain elements of the Short Selling Regulation, including the transparency requirements described above, and expects to provide its advice to the Commission by the end of 2017.142
+In July 2017, ESMA published a consultation paper on the evaluation of certain elements of the Short Selling Regulation, including the transparency requirements described above.

 X REFORM OF SHADOW BANKING

-- b performing maturity or liquidity transformation, or both;
+- performing maturity or liquidity transformation, or both;

 Clearly, this creates an extremely wide scope.

-Asset management was one of the areas of focus for new measures in the Green Paper, with the Commission expressing concerns regarding possible liquidity mismatches in exchange traded funds, which heightens the risk of runs on MMFs, increases the fragility of the financial sector and augments the potential spillover effects of any failures.
+Asset management was one of the areas of focus for new measures in the Green Paper, with the Commission expressing concerns regarding possible liquidity mismatches in ETFs, which heightens the risk of runs on MMFs, increases the fragility of the financial sector and augments the potential spillover effects of any failures.

 On 4 September 2013, the Commission adopted a Communication on shadow banking and published a Proposal for a regulation on MMFs.
 The Communication outlines the five priorities on which the Commission intended to take action:

-- a the provision of a framework for MMFs;
+- the provision of a framework for MMFs;

-- e improving the supervision of the shadow banking sector at EU and national levels.
+- improving the supervision of the shadow banking sector at EU and national levels.

 The MMF Regulation was published in the Official Journal on 30 June 2017 and will generally apply from 21 July 2018.
 It defines MMFs as CIUs that require authorisation as UCITS or are authorised as UCITS under UCITS IV, or are an AIF under the AIFMD; invest in short-term assets; and have distinct or cumulative objectives offering returns in line with money market rates or preserving the value of the investment.158

 The MMF Regulation also categorises MMFs, and includes provisions on, inter alia, eligibility criteria for assets in which MMFs can invest and diversification requirements.
 The proposed capital buffer for fixed-net-asset-value MMFs as originally proposed by the Commission has not been included in the final MMF Regulation.

-In May 2017 ESMA published its consultation paper on certain Level 2 and Level 3 measures under the MMF Regulation,149 with a view to finalise its technical advice, draft technical standards and guidelines by the end of 2017.
+In November 2017, ESMA published its a final report on certain Level 2 and Level 3 measures under the MMF Regulation.159

 In the absence of tax harmonisation, taxation remains a matter for the legislature of each Member State.
 With the exception of VAT and pending the outcome of current discussions on an EU-wide financial transactions tax, there is no centralised tax affecting asset management.
 The tax treatment of investors, funds and asset managers depends mainly on the laws of individual Member States.